AUTOSAR: Adaptive platform

 Further, Car-2-X applications require interaction to vehicles and off-board systems.
 That means that the system has to provide secure on-board communication, support of cross-domain computing platforms, smartphone integration, integration of non-AUTOSAR systems, and so on.
 Also, cloud-based services will require dedicated means for security, such as secure cloud interaction and emergency vehicle preemption.
 They will enable remote and distributed services, such as remote diagnostics, over the air (OTA) update, repair, and exchange handling.

 To support dynamic deployment of customer applications and to provide an environment for applications that require high-end computing power AUTOSAR is currently standardizing the AUTOSAR Adaptive Platform.
 Its core is an operating system based on the POSIX standard.
-The operating system can be used from the application via a subset of the POSIX according to IEEE1003.13 (namely PSE51).
+The operating system can be used by the application via a subset of the POSIX according to IEEE1003.13 (namely PSE51).
 One of the key features of the Adaptive Platform is service-oriented communication since the Platform is based on the Service - Oriented Architecture.

 Adaptive AUTOSAR is developed and written using C++ which is an object-oriented programming language.
 The communication protocol used for the in-vehicle networking is SOME/IP, based on Ethernet.

 Two types of interfaces are available: services and application programming interfaces (APIs).
 The platform consists of functional clusters which are grouped in services and the AUTOSAR adaptive platform foundation.